-The NWATM measures the impact of cultural interventions on client wellness and proves something that First Nations have long known; culture is the key to restoring and maintaining wellness.
+The NWATM measures the impact of cultural interventions on client wellness and proves something that First Nations people have long known; culture is the key to restoring and maintaining wellness.
 Over time, the use of the NWATM will establish an evidence base for the important role of Indigenous culture in addressing substance use issues and in promoting wellness.
-This tool is useful for programs that promote mental wellness through Indigenous culture and focus on clients’ strengths.
-We invite you to see if the NWATM is right for your program.
+This tool is being used by registered treatment centres to track mental wellness over time through Indigenous cultural interventions and by focusing on clients’ strengths.

 If your interest in the NWATM is of a general nature, or you would like access for educational or research purposes, we are happy to share it with you.
 No registration is necessary for general access.